One-Loop Quantum Effects in Carroll Scalars: Flowing of the coupling constants

 \subsection{$\phi^4$ theory in $d=4 $ dimension}

 Consider the Euclidean form of the action (\ref{dfs}) in $d=4$ dimensions

 where $m_0$ is the mass and $\lambda_0$ is the coupling constant for $\phi^4$ theory.
-From discussion above, we now observe that both the terms ${m_0}^2\phi^2$ and $\lambda_{0}\phi^4$ are relevant at tree level.
-Hence any deformation in the $m, \lambda$ coupling sub-space, near the Gaussian fixed point $m = 0 = \lambda$ flows it away from the point with RG.
-Carrying out the Wilsonian RG process described above we see that at order $\lambda_0$ only the mass flow is given by
+From the discussion above, we now observe that both the terms ${m_0}^2\phi^2$ and $\lambda_{0}\phi^4$ are relevant at tree-level.
+Hence any deformation in the $\{m, \lambda\}$ coupling sub-space, near the Gaussian fixed point $m = 0 = \lambda$ makes it flow away from the point with RG.
+Carrying out the Wilsonian RG process described above, we see that at linear order in $\lambda_0$, the mass flow is given by

-whereas the effective lower energy coupling is:
+whereas the effective lower energy coupling is

 The integrals appearing above are elementary.
 Expanding the above loop integrals in a power series around $\zeta=1$, the beta functions turn out to be: